rabutler/rabutler.github.io/pages/about.md

 I often think, and dream, about future technologies that will make our lives easier.
 In particular, driverless cars have me extremely excited.
 The day when I can hop in a car after work and wake up in Jackson Hole, well rested, to 18" of snow, cannot come soon enough.
 And I'm meditating on what I can do to help that day arrive faster.

 For more about what I'm up to right now, check out the [Now][1] page.
+You can also find me on GitHub, Instagram, and LinkedIn below.
+Or, you can [contact me here][2].

 {% include alert info='You will be able to find a link to my CV here at some future date.
 Until then, find me on <a href = "https://www.linkedin.com/in/alan-butler-63b11a28">LinkedIn</a>.' %}

 [1]: /now/
+[2]: /contact/